 A Careful Comparison: The Revised vs. The Authentic Gospel

 So, that's a quick description of these two competing redemptive ideas.
 But, now let’s get very specific about what are the devastating changes which have been made to the authentic redemptive message in this “revised gospel.”
-And, what are the elements of the subterfuge behind these revisions?
+And, what is the nature of the subterfuge behind these revisions?

 The Authentic Redemptive Plan